everythingfunctional/veggies/doc/pages/Tutorial.md

 2 of 8 assertions failed
 ```

-You can find the code at this stage [here](https://gitlab.com/everythingfunctional/garden_tutorial/-/tree/property_test).
+You can find the code at this stage [here](https://gitlab.com/everythingfunctional/veggies_tutorial/-/tree/property_test).

 ## Anatomy of an Assertion

 While many `assert` functions are available "out of the box",
 it is not unlikely you'll encounter a scenario where you'd like to provide your own.
 For example, maybe you'd like to extend `assert_equals` to handle some of the types in your own project.
-Since every `assert`ion in garden follows pretty much the exact same pattern,
+Since every `assert`ion in veggies follows pretty much the exact same pattern,
 writing your own is pretty easy.
 And since the functions for constructing and formatting the message from an assertion are available,
 you can reuse them to make your assertion messages look consistent with the built in ones.